earthcubearchitecture-project418/p418Vocabulary/README.md

 [![Research Repository Service - Policies](html/voc/static/schema/diagrams/repository-policies.png "Research Repository Service - Policies")](#)

 If your repository has policy documents about access control, terms of use, etc. You can provide those using the [schema:publishingPrinciples](https://schema.org/publishingPrinciples) field.
 Becuase schema.org does not make a distiction for the types of these documents, P418 has created some class names for some common policy document types.
-THese will help make it clear to users what types of policies you have.
+These will help make it clear to users what types of policies you have.
 If you would like us to add more, please let us know by creating an [Issue](https://github.com/earthcubearchitecture-project418/p418Vocabulary/issues/new).

 <pre>
 {